-- Should a child with a known food allergy be accidentally exposed to the food, either by ingestion or spillage, staff will immediately inform the Manager or the named Deputy in her absence. - Where it is known the child is given Piriton, this should be administered immediately as a precautionary measure.
+- Should a child with a known food allergy be accidentally exposed to the food, either by ingestion or spillage, staff will immediately inform the manager or the named deputy in her absence. - Where it is known the child is given Piriton, this should be administered immediately as a precautionary measure.
 Parents/carers will immediately be informed.
-Details will be recorded in the child's medical and accident file. - Where the child has a known food allergy such as egg and may have an anaphylactic shock, procedures should be followed as per their care plan which may include the administration of an Epipen. - All staff are aware that failure to comply with these measures will result in disciplinary measures being taken. - The above is in relation to a severe known food/substance ALLERGY and not intolerance. - Intolerance to a known food which is given in error must also be brought to the attention of the Manager or Deputy in her absence and recorded. - Staff are reminded that they have a 'Duty of Care' to each and every child at Dottie Tots.
+Details will be recorded. - Where the child has a known food allergy such as egg and may have an anaphylactic shock, procedures should be followed as per their care plan which may include the administration of an Epipen. - All staff are aware that failure to comply with these measures will result in disciplinary measures being taken. - The above is in relation to a severe known food/substance ALLERGY and not intolerance. - Intolerance to a known food which is given in error must also be brought to the attention of the manager or deputy in her absence and recorded. - Staff are reminded that they have a 'Duty of Care' to each and every child at Dottie Tots.
 Failure to comply with the high standards of care that we always set out to deliver, may lead to dismissal.